mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 ---

 This post is the first in a two-part series on recursion schemes.
-Here I want to build intuiton and understanding of what recursion schemes are and how to write them yourself.
-In the second part we'll explore Ed Kmett's [recursion-schemes](https://hackage.haskell.org/package/recursion-schemes-5.0.1/docs/Data-Functor-Foldable.html) library to show you how to use recursion schemes in real-life Haskell code.
-Examples in the following text are intentionally kept as simple as possible to aid in understanding of underlying ideas more than the examples themselves.
-Let's jump right in.
+Here, I want to build intuiton and understanding of what recursion schemes are and how to write them yourself.
+In the second part we will explore Ed Kmett's [recursion-schemes](https://hackage.haskell.org/package/recursion-schemes-5.0.1/docs/Data-Functor-Foldable.html) library, to show you, how to use recursion schemes in real-life Haskell code.
+Examples in the following text are intentionally kept as simple as possible, to aid in understanding of underlying ideas more than the examples themselves.
+Let us jump right in.

 ### Expressing recursion